Updated 8/22/2024

 Field Value Settings

-In the Field Value Settings screen, you can set the default values for fields, and the candidate values for lists and checkboxes.
+The Field Value Settings screen is where you set default values for fields and candidate values for lists and checkboxes.

 (1) Value

-Enter the default value or the values for lists and checkboxes.
+Enter default values or values for lists and checkboxes.

 Adds a new value.